gaak99/oxly/README.md

    The forced save is safe cuz the prev edits will be saved by Dropbox as seperate revisions.

 #### Merge revisions
-Now the 2 most recent revisions -- one each from laptop/Orgzly -- in Dropbox are ready to be viewed/merged with oxit:
+Now the 2 most recent revisions -- one each from laptop/Orgzly -- in Dropbox are ready to be merged with oxit:

 1. Run oxit cmds via oxmerge script on laptop something like this: